kamarada/kamarada-website/pt/_posts/2018-10-06-verificacao-de-integridade-e-autenticidade-com-sha-256-e-gpg.md

 - [How to Verify a Linux ISO's Checksum and Confirm It Hasn't Been Tampered With][howtogeek]
 - [How to Verify an Electrum Download on Windows - Bitzuma][bitzuma]
+- [How to verify the authenticity and integrity of a downloaded file on Linux - Xmodulo][xmodulo]
 - [SDB:Ajuda de download - openSUSE][opensuse-wiki]
 - [The GNU Privacy Handbook][gph]
 - [GnuPrivacyGuardHowto][ubuntu-wiki]